 My most recent project is the development of an online discussion forum for teachers, therapists, and parents to promote the implementation of AAC strategies in the lives of students with severe communication problems (see “AAC in Action Online Problem Solving Discussion” on my Videos page).
 Although this online discussion group started at Indiana University, it is free and open to all who would like to share ideas on AAC implementation.

-After I retired from Indiana University, I moved to New York State and continue to work as a consultant with schools, families, and other professional colleagues to problem-solve methods for including children with severe communication problems within general education and the community.
+After I retired from Indiana University, I moved to New York State and continued to work as a consultant with schools, families, and other professional colleagues to problem-solve methods for including children with severe communication problems within general education and the community.
 (Please see these Testimonials from some of the students and colleagues I have worked with over the years.)
 I have recently moved back to Bloomington, Indiana.

 Before I came to the United States, I founded the Center for Augmentative and Alternative Communication at the University of Pretoria in South Africa, where I directed the Center for close to 20 years.
 I later received a Rolex Award for Enterprise for the work conducted there.
 Many of my activities in South Africa focused on directing both training and research within poverty contexts.
 A book I co-edited, Augmentative and Alternative Communication and Severe Disabilities: Beyond Poverty (Alant & Lloyd, 2005), represents an accumulation of ideas and strategies for implementation within these contexts.